Marwin Mönkemeyer

 Portrait of Marwin Mönkemeyer

-I am a Postdoctoral Research Associate in Empirical Finance at Cambridge Judge Business School and a Visiting Postdoctoral Fellow at the Kellogg School of Management.
+I am a Postdoctoral Research Associate in Empirical Finance at the University of Cambridge and a Visiting Postdoctoral Fellow at Northwestern University.
 I hold a PhD in Finance from the University of Hamburg.

 Research interests